brandontrinh/soundroom/README.txt

-Cloudlist
-Crowd generated dope playlist webapp.
+SoundRoom
+A collaborative playlist for you and your musical crew.

 Dev by Brandon Trinh, Calvin Wong, and Timmy Vo.
 HackSC 2014.